 There are some exceptions to this rule, including:

-- Large text (defined as 14 point and bold or larger, or 18 point or larger) must have a contrast ratio of at least
+- Large Text – Large-scale text and images of large-scale text have a contrast ratio of at least 4.5:1.

-- Text that is part of a logo or brand name has no minimum contrast requirement.
+- Logotypes – Text that is part of a logo or brand name has no contrast requirement.

 The contrast is calculated based on the following features: